MaybeMarq/File-Converter/README.md

 ## User Privacy
 No data regarding content of files, type of files, or current user is collected or shared with anyone.

+## Supported Operating Systems
+- Windows
+- Linux
+Note: may work on Mac OS however it is not officially supported.

 ## Prerequisites
 - Must have a system that has either Microsoft Office or LibreOffice for .docx to .pdf conversion
 - Must have a relatively current installation of Python (>3.0)